cassiarlima/cassiarlima/README.md

 Hi ❤, I'm Cássia Lima!

-A passionate Full Stack developer from Brasil.
+A passionate Full Stack developer from Brazil.

-🌱 I’m currently learning:  Java
+🌱 I’m currently learning:  Java in Generation Brazil.

-👯 I’m looking to collaborate on: projects involving Java
+👯 I’m looking to collaborate on: projects involving Java.

-📫 How to reach me: cassiadosreislima@gmail.com
+📫 How to reach me: cassiadosreislima@gmail.com .

-👨‍💻 All of my projects are available at: https://github.com/cassiarlima
+👨‍💻 All of my projects are available at: https://github.com/cassiarlima .

 <div align="center">
   <a href="https://github.com/cassiarlima">